ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus/guide.en-gb.md

 This guide will discuss those options to monitor your Octavia Load Balancer.

+## Requirements

+- A Load Balancer created.
+If this is not the case, please check this [guide](/pages/public_cloud/public_cloud_network_services/getting-started-01-create-lb-service).

 ## Instructions

-### Prerequisites

-A Load balancer has been created.
-If this is not the case, please check this [guide](../getting-started-01-create-lb-service/guide.en-gb.md).

 ### Monitoring using CLI